David Perlstein, MD, MBA, FAAP

 The fundamental problem for children with primary bedwetting is the inability to recognize messages of the nervous system sent by the full bladder to the sleep arousal centers of the brain while asleep.
 In addition, bladder capacity is often smaller in bedwetting children than in their peers.

 The "cure" for primary bedwetting is "tincture (or passage) of time."
-However, since many parents and children are frustrated with bedwetting as it starts to interfere with self-esteem or social events (for example, sleepovers), a patient step-by-step approach is best.
-Fortunately, it can be anticipated to have a successful outcome in a majority of such patients.
-You should always discuss treatment options with your child's physician, since it is important to differentiate between primary and secondary enuresis prior to starting specific treatments.
+However, since many parents and children are frustrated with bedwetting as it starts to interfere with self-esteem or social events (for examples, sleepovers, camp attendance, etc.) a patient step-by-step approach is best.
+Fortunately, the treatments are more often successful than not.
+One should always discuss treatment options with a child's physician, since it is important to differentiate between primary and secondary enuresis prior to starting specific treatments.

 Some common recommended management and treatment options include the following:

 - Encourage voiding prior to bedtime, and restrict fluid intake before bed.

 - Cover the mattress with plastic.

 - Bedwetting alarms: There are generally reserved for older school-age children.
 There are commercial alarms that are available at most pharmacies.
 When the device senses urine, it alarms and wakes up the child so he/she can use the toilet.
 The cure rate is variable.

 - Bladder-stretching exercises are aimed at increasing the bladder volume and increasing the periods between daytime urinations.